sonydotgit/android_cli/README.md

 # android_cli
-I hate using AndroidStudio.
+I HATE AndroidStudio!

 It's just a simple script which generates all the necessary files so, you can start building applications in the editor of your choice.
+I use vim btw :)